Montauk Renewables (NASDAQ:MNTK) vs. Clean Energy Fuels (NASDAQ:CLNE) Head to Head Review

 |Montauk Renewables

-This table compares Clean Energy Fuels and Montauk Renewables’ top-line revenue, earnings per share and valuation.
+This table compares Montauk Renewables and Clean Energy Fuels’ top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue